Original post from September 27th, 2012.

 “Do I need to cut back?”

 Soon after that, an entire bottle was pretty regular.
-I started hiding how much I was drinking from my husband, and pretty quickly the obsession started.
+I started hiding how much I was drinking from my husband, and pretty quickly the obsession started of hiding, worrying, and wondering what I should do.
 This was a living hell.
 The more that I tried to not think about drinking and the feelings that surrounded it, the worse I felt.
 My first thoughts in the morning were guilt and shame about how much I drank the night before.
 Then the thoughts would move to planning on cutting back.
-Then thinking about what if I have a real problem.
+Then wondering if I have a real problem.
 Then justifying my drinking.
 More guilt and shame.
-The afternoon would come and I would watch the clock waiting for an “appropriate” time to pour my first glass.
+Each day the afternoon would come and I would watch the clock waiting for an “appropriate” time to pour my first glass.
 The times were getting earlier and earlier.
 If I remember correctly, my earliest drink was 2:30 pm.

 And the whispers got louder and more clear: